jann3/dejaviewer/README.md

 ## Future work

-* Automatic reloading of modified files
+* Untrack modified file when opening a new file
 * Open images via dialog
 * Navigate to other images
 * (considering) Adding version control and saving/exporting files